UffizziCloud/preview-action/README.md

 (Optional) If you're controlling access to the URLs of your Preview Environments, set the credentials here so the workflow can confirm successful deployment.

+#### `healthcheck-url-extension`

+URL extension that will be appended to the preview URL where the reusable workflow will check for the health of the preview.

 ## Uffizzi Accounts

 If you're using the reusable workflow with [Uffizzi Cloud](https://uffizzi.com), an account and project will be created from your GitHub user and repository information when the workflow runs.
 If you're self-hosting open-source Uffizzi, you will need to create a Uffizzi user and project before running the workflow, then set `username`, `password`, and `project` inputs, where `project` is the Uffizzi project slug.